zEuS0390/ppe-detection-for-construction-site-safety/README.md

 | 3.0 | 1XYkB4GrGiwnxA5a0CheF6CuYBjd9im0- | [trained_ppe_model_v3.pt](https://drive.google.com/file/d/1XYkB4GrGiwnxA5a0CheF6CuYBjd9im0-/view?usp=share_link) |

 ## Installation
-To get started, we need to install the required dependencies.
+To get started, install the required dependencies.
 It is highly recommended to use virtual environment ([Pipenv](https://pypi.org/project/pipenv/), [Virtualenv](https://pypi.org/project/virtualenv/)) to isolate them to the system.

 Just run this script and it will handle the installation of dependencies for you.
 ```